Caitlin1306/nch-final-project/README.md

 ### Why did I use a Kanban board?

-A kanban board is an agile project management tool designed to help visualize work, limit work-in-progress, and maximize efficiency.
-I chose to use a Kanban board is because it allowed me to order my project tasks into sections such as; "To Do, In Progress, In Review and Done."
-This was very beneficial because I knew what needed to be done first and what I was waiting on a response for and could leave for now.
-It also allowed me to see how long I was spending on a task and allow me to manage my time better because I understood I only had 3 weeks to complete my final project and a set amount of tasks to do before I was done.
+A Kanban board is an agile project management tool designed to help visualize work, limit work-in-progress, and maximize efficiency.
+I chose to use a Kanban board because it allowed me to group my project tasks into sections such as "To Do," "In Progress," "In Review" and "Done."
+This was very beneficial because I knew what needed to be done first and what I was waiting on a response for and could leave for a moment It also allowed me to see how long I was spending on a task helping me to manage my time better.
+I only had 3 weeks to complete my final project and time management was vital.

 ## Conclusion